mithunpaul08/habitus_clustering_senegal_nodes/README.md

 `promotes` or `inhibits` like, (e.g.,all_does_not_cauase_verbs) they are not used in probability calculations.

+By default distilbert is used as the masked language model.
+You can change this by changing the value of LIST_MODEL_NAME in `./direction_validation.py`

 ## Outputs

 The outputs are the probabilities of each combination of the aforementioned